PlanterApp/planter_blog/content/posts/tea-garden/index.md

 #### Strawberry

 Get ready to sweeten up your tea game with fresh strawberries!
-These juicy delights aren't just for snacking – they make a fantastic addition to your tea ritual.
-For a classic touch, pair strawberries with black tea, and if you're feeling a bit indulgent, throw in some milk for a delightful twist on milk tea.
+For a classic touch, pair strawberries with black tea, and if you're feeling something a bit smoother, you can add milk for some strawberry milk tea!

-But don't stop there; strawberries are versatile enough to rock the herbal tea scene too.
-Experiment with pairings like mint, basil, ginger, or anything citrusy.
+If you want something more herbal, experiment with pairings like mint, basil, ginger, or anything citrusy.

 ![](side-view-flowers-cup-saucer-wooden-background.jpg)